2600hz/kazoo/applications/crossbar/doc/auth.md

 If you feel that an account or a user secret is compromised, use this API to reset it.

-* To reset an account's identity secret, simply make request to this API with the account's id in the paths
-* To reset a user's identity secret, make a request as above with setting payload as: `{"data": { "owner_id": "{USER_ID}" } }`

 > **Caution:** Resetting identity secret will invalidate user's issued token!
-In other words if the is already logined, the user will be logout from the system and can't make any further request until login again.
+In other words if the user is already logined, it will be logout from the system and can't make any further request until login again.

-> **Note:** Only and account admin can a user's secert!
+> **Note:** Only an account admin can a user's secert!

 ##### To Reset an Account Identity Secret